ldn0x7dc/react-native-view-transformer/README.md

 `react-native-view-transformer` is a pure JavaScript RN component that makes **ANY** views transformable using gestures like pinch, double tap or pull, as below shows:

+**Not working well on Android due to this [issue](https://github.com/facebook/react-native/issues/8104)** with RN v0.27 and v0.28, please wait.

 ![](https://raw.githubusercontent.com/yoaicom/react-native-demo/react-native-view-transformer/resources/1.gif)

 Demo project is [here](https://github.com/yoaicom/react-native-demo/tree/react-native-view-transformer)